mukkino/itch-batch-downloader/README.md

 ## Requirements

+- Python 3
-- enough storage for your games
+- sufficient disk space for your library
-- itch.io login cookies in a Netscape cookies.txt format (see below)
+- exported itch.io cookies in Netscape format

-- an operating system which is supported by Python 3.
-Note that this script has been tested only on Microsoft Windows 11
+The script has primarily been tested on Windows, but most of the code is cross-platform and should work on Linux and macOS.

 ## Usage